-- Supportive housing.
-For some of the most vulnerable people, supportive housing-permanent affordable housing combined with on-site case management and care-is remarkably successful.19 It can also save the county money over time.
+Supportive housing.
+For some of the most vulnerable people, supportive housing-permanent affordable housing combined with on-site case management and care-is remarkably successful.16 It can also save money over time.
 A study from the New York City Department of Health and Mental Hygiene has shown, for example, that it costs an average of \$17,566 per person to provide supportive housing, but yields a net savings to the county of more than \$10,000 per person per year.
+These savings come from reducing the number of days people spend in jail, the number of emergency room visits, and the number of hospitalizations.17 For \$638 million, New York counties could fund more than 36,000 supportive housing beds and get a return on that investment.

+For \$638 million New York counties could:

-These savings come from reducing the number of days people spend in jail, the number of emergency room visits, and the number of hospitalizations.20 For \$5 million, Warren County could fund 285 supportive housing beds and get a return on that investment. - Rapid re-housing.
-Lack of safe and stable housing can create or exacerbate crises for anyone, driving even those who do not have high needs into shelters, emergency rooms, mental health facilities, and, too often, jail.21 For people experiencing homelessness who do not need supportive housing, rapid rehousing-providing short-term rental assistance without preconditions-has been successful at helping people transition to permanent housing and creating long-term stability in their lives.22 Warren County could pay for rent temporarily or provide longer term rental subsidies to create the foundation that people need to thrive.
-In Warren County, the fair market rent for a one-bedroom apartment is \$754 per month.23 For \$5 million, Warren County could pay rent for one year for 554 people, setting the stage for longer-term stability.24
+- Provide supportive housing for more than 36,000 people, or - Pay one year of rent for more than 53,000 people, or - Fund more than 10,500 social workers to respond to mental health and drug use crises - Rapid re-housing.
+Lack of safe and stable housing can create or exacerbate crises for anyone, driving even those who do not have high needs into shelters, emergency rooms, mental health facilities, and, too often, jail.18 For people experiencing homelessness who do not need supportive housing, rapid re-housing-providing short-term rental assistance without preconditions-has been successful at helping people transition to permanent housing and creating long-term stability in their lives.19 Counties could pay for rent temporarily or provide longer term rental subsidies to create the foundation that people need to thrive.
+When factoring in the average fair market rent for a one-bedroom apartment in each county, the 57 counties outside New York City could collectively pay rent for one year for more than 53,000 people, setting the stage for longer-term stability.20 - Addressing mental health and drug-related crises.

-For \$5 million Warren County could:

-- Provide supportive housing for 285 people, or - Pay one year of rent for 554 people, or - Fund 82 social workers to respond to mental health and drug use crises

-Addressing mental health and drug-related crises.
 It costs an average of \$6,552 to provide medication-assisted treatment-the gold standard of care for opioid use disorders-for one person for a year.
-For only \$32,760, Warren County could have provided medication-assisted treatment to every person in the region who died as a result of an overdose from July 2018 through July 2019.
-In the Capital Region, the average salary for a mental health and substance abuse social worker is \$61,280.25 At that rate, for \$5 million the county could have hired 82 social workers to respond to mental health and drug-related crises.
+For \$9.5 million, New York could have provided medication-assisted treatment to every person in the 57 counties who died as a result of an overdose from July 2018 through July 2019.
+In New York State, the average salary for a mental health and substance abuse social worker is \$60,692.21 At that rate, for \$638 million, counties across New York State could have funded more than 10,500 social workers to respond to mental health and drug-related crises.